COP3530/edugator-content/graphs/lessons/lesson.md

 An edge list represents a graph as a list of edges.
 Each edge is a pair of vertices.
 In the example below, the graph is represented as a list of pairs where each pair represents a directed edge.
 Note that there is an edge from $`a`$ to $`b`$ and the resulting pair is `(a, b)` but there is no edge in the list representing $`b`$ to $`a`$.

 ![edge-list](../images/edge-list.png)

+The code for a *directed* graph represented as an edge list may look like this:

 ```c++
 template <typename T>